 The amount of potential side effects of growing and developing a new life are enough to make your head spin.
 But if you ran off to the emergency room every time you had back pain or felt nauseated, you’d never be at home.

-By and large, the weird physical and emotional feelings you’ll experience are par for the course during pregnancy.
+By and large, the weird physical and emotional feelings you’ll experience are part and parcel of the course of your pregnancy.
 But there are a few universally alarming symptoms that warrant an immediate call to your health-care provider.

-While bleeding doesn’t always indicate a problem, it’s best to see an expert to ensure no complications have arisen.
-If you experience bleeding in your second or third trimester – or find blood accompanied by cramping or dizziness, call your health care provider right away.
-He or she may suggest you make a trip to the emergency room to be extra safe.
+While bleeding doesn’t always indicate a problem, it’s best to see an expert to ensure that no complications have arisen.
+If you experience bleeding in your second or third trimester or find blood accompanied by cramping or dizziness, call your doctor right away.
+You may need a trip to the emergency room to be extra safe.

-If the little gymnast in your belly has suddenly slowed, it could be a sign that your little one isn’t getting enough nutrients or oxygen.
-Note that if you haven’t felt your baby move yet at all, this one’s not an issue.
+If the little gymnast in your belly has suddenly slowed down, it could be a sign that he/she isn’t getting enough nutrients or oxygen.
+Note that if you haven’t felt your baby move yet at all, it’s not an issue.
 Babies have sleep patterns in utero and they have moments of quiet and stillness.
 If you notice that your baby’s activity has significantly declined, contact your doctor or midwife right away.

 It’s normal for many women to experience Braxton-Hicks contractions, also known as false labor, early in the third trimester.
 But if your cramps and contractions don’t fade, you may be going into pre-term labor, in which case it’s important to call your health-care provider.
 They will be able to help you discern the difference between practice contractions and the real deal.

 Disclaimer: The content is purely informative and educational in nature and should not be construed as medical advice.
 Please use the content only in consultation with an appropriate certified medical or healthcare professional.